szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 Finally, in BG2EE, it also replaces the HORRENDOUS sound while it's active in the field for BGEE's version, which is much more tame and less annoying.

-**Component 280:** Make Poison (cleric spell) do half damage on a failed save (without poisoning them)
+### Make Poison spell do half damage on a failed save (280)

 See component 100 for reasoning.

-**Component 300:** Make Iron Skins cast as fast a Stoneskin
+### Make Iron Skins cast as fast a Stoneskin (300)

 This component reduces the need to use them only in pre-fight buffing rituals, due to the extremely long casting time.

-**Component 310:** Make Fire Seeds create more persistent seeds that do slightly more damage, with an enchantment of 2
+### Make Fire Seeds markedly more useful and powerful (310)

 Not enough seeds and too little damage.
 From 4 seeds that do 2d8 to 12 that do 3d8+5.
 The original is way too unremarkable for a level 6 spell.
 Additionally, the description will mention the fact that they are thrown with a +2 THAC0 bonus, and the seeds no longer bypass most physical protections due to an enchantment level of +6, so now they will be considered +2.
 Finally, they will persist for 5 turns instead of 3 (1 in-game hour).
 They cannot be dispelled either and bypass magic resistance.

-**Component 320:** Make Nature's Beauty a bit more likely to kill humanoid enemies and make blinded enemies immune to it
+### Make Nature's Beauty better and more logical in how it works (320)

 Nature's beauty is the druidic Wail of the Banshee (only for humanoids anyway), but it is fairly unlikely to kill (especially considering druids cannot have a Necromancy bonus to spells—without save editing or special kits, that is).
 Save bonus is now +2 instead of +3.

-Additionally, much like IWDEE, blinded enemies are not affected, which is to be expected given the nature of the spell.

-Finally, it can be configured to make True Sight prevent the effect, since it is an illusion.
+Additionally, much like IWDEE, blinded enemies are not affected, which is to be expected given the nature of the spell.Finally, it can be configured to make True Sight prevent the effect, since it is an illusion.

-**Component 330:** Make Cleric's level 7 version of confusion act like Chaos (-4 saving throw penalty)
+### Make Cleric's level 7 version of confusion act like Chaos (330)

 It was always a fairly odd choice of level 7 spell.
 Some mods resolve this by moving it to lower levels.
 This is another way of resolving it.
 It will behave like Chaos, having a save penalty of -4 instead of -2.

-**Component 420:** Make Armor of Faith also add a +2 Armor Class and resistance to poison damage
+### Make Armor of Faith also add Armor Class and poison damage resistance (420)

 At the beginning of BGEE this spell is largely unremarkable and provides no protection of note to the cleric.
 Now it will at least provide a minor Armor Class bonus by default, which makes this spell the only one in vanilla BG that improves the Armor Class of the cleric other than Defensive Harmony (IIRC).

-**Component 450:** Make cure and cause wound spells other than Heal/Harm more worth using
+### Make cure and cause wound spells other than Heal/Harm more worth using (450)

 Healing spells are infamously bad in BG/BG2, they heal too little for such a slow cast, and they don't improve with level.
 With this tweak: